The 11 Most Haunted Places in NYC

 11. Seaview Children’s Hospital, Staten Island

 Oh, come on!
 This place has to be haunted.
-The crumbling remnants of this children’s tuberculosis hospital were abandoned for decades, but the campus is slowly being redeveloped into a working wellness center, which means the eerie rundown vibes won’t be around forever.
+The crumbling remnants of this children’s tuberculosis hospital were abandoned for decades, but the campus is slowly being redeveloped into a working wellness center and a new pediatric hospital, which means the eerie rundown vibes won’t be around forever.
 (We can’t say the same for the ghosts, though.)